chrisg2/snaptest-dotnet/docs/CreatingAndUpdatingSnapshots.md

 ## Mismatched actual files

-If a snapshot comparison fails, a "mismatched actual" file is created containing the actual value used in the comparison.
-This output may be helpful to investigate a failing test, or to manually update the snapshot if it is out of date.
+If a snapshot match fails, a "mismatched actual" file is created containing the actual value used in the match operation.
+This file may be helpful to investigate a failing test, or to manually update the snapshot file if it is out of date.

-If a snapshot comparison succeeds, any existing mismatched actual file for the snapshot is deleted.
-This generally means that mismatched actual files will only remain on the filesystem when the last run of a test failed, and/or when a test/snapshot name has changed during development.
+If a snapshot match succeeds, any existing mismatched actual file for the snapshot is deleted.
+This generally means that mismatched actual files will only remain on the filesystem under one of the following conditions:
+1. The last run of a test failed, or
+1. A snapshot name has changed during development.

-Mismatched actual files typically have an extension of `.txt.actual`.
-The source control system should be configured to ignore these files.
+Mismatched actual files have default extension of `.txt.actual`.
+It is good practice to configure the source control system to ignore these files.
 For example, add a line like the following to the top level `.gitignore` file:

 ```
 **/_snapshots/*.txt.actual